This web site was put together with the goal of showing detailed pictures of the birds we raise or have raised.

 TREATMENT: None for the bird affected.
 Prompt supplementation of the feed with manganese, choline, and B vitamins may minimize the problem.

-New study: Article on the breeding value of peacock tail feathers vs voice communication..
+New study: Article on the breeding value of peacock tail feathers vs. voice communication...
 The below link to the Discovery Channel should be the article.

 Tail feathers, plumage: India Blue Peafowl, the Centre of Wildlife & Ornithology, Aligarh Muslim University, India has an interesting 2 page article on peafowl communication, mating, tail length.
-If your really smart you will read it once.
+If you’re really smart you will read it once.
 I had to read it twice. http://elibrary.unm.edu/sora/Auk/v113n02/p0490-p0492.pdf

 The San Diego has a great web site, below is a link for information on peafowl.